-As part of the professional development process, two (2) students are chosen from each cohort to represent the class.
+As part of the professional development process, two (2) to three (3) students are chosen from each cohort to represent the class.
 The students are chosen by the radiologic technology faculty and will serve as guests to represent students at the committee meetings.
 The term for the students selected will end on the scheduled day of their class graduation.